By eating more foods that help prevent stroke, you can help improve certain health conditions that increase the risk of stroke.

 Why Should We Care About Foods That Prevent Stroke?

 As they say, an ounce of prevention is worth a pound of cure.

 A stroke is a life-threatening medical condition that incurs hefty expenses.
 In the United States, it’s estimated that health care services for stroke total $34 billion each year.

-Dietary changes are particularly attractive for stroke survivors that want to help prevent a second stroke but cannot participate in aerobic exercise yet (the type of exercise that helps reduce stroke risk factors).
+Dietary changes are particularly attractive for stroke survivors that want to help prevent a second stroke but cannot participate in aerobic exercise yet (the type of exercise that best helps reduce stroke risk factors).